Ricci-Positive Metrics on Connected Sums of Projective Spaces: Construction of the Core

-\begin{proof}[Proof of Theorem \ref{A}] Let $\mathbf{P}^n$ denote the projective space over either $\mathbf{C}$, $\mathbf{H}$, or $\mathbf{O}$, and let $d$ denote the real dimension of the algebra.
-By Definition \ref{wecanwarp} we can specify doubly warped Riemannian submersion metrics $\tilde{g}$ on $\mathbf{P}^n\setminus D^{nd}$ by choosing functions $f(t)$ and $h(t)$ on $[0,t_1]$ that satisfy the hypotheses of Proposition \ref{mainexample}.
-We claim that for a certain choice of $f(t)$ and $h(t)$: $\Ric_{\tilde{g}}$ is positive definite and the boundary is round and convex.
+\begin{proof}[Proof of Theorem \ref{A}] By Proposition \ref{mainexample}, we can specify a doubly warped Riemannian submersion metric $\tilde{g}$ on $\mathbf{P}^n\setminus D^{nd}$ using the Fubini-Study metric $\check{g}$ on the base, bundle data coming from $\gamma_n$, and by specifying any functions $f(t)$ and $h(t)$ on $[0,t_1]$ that satisfy the hypotheses of Proposition \ref{mainexample}.
+We claim for a certain choice of $f(t)$ and $h(t)$ that $\tilde{g}$ will be a core metric, i.e. that $\Ric_{\tilde{g}}$ is positive definite and the boundary is round and convex.

-As observed, the underlining Riemannian submersions $\pi(S^{dn-1},ds_{dn-1}^2)\rightarrow(\mathbf{P}^{n-1},\check{g}) $ have totally geodesic fibers, and the metrics of the total space, base, and fiber are all Einstein.
-The Einstein constants of the Fubini-Study metrics are recorded in Proposition \ref{einstein}, and the Einstein constant for $(S^k,ds_n^2)$ is $(k-1)$.
+In this situation, $g=ds_{dn-1}^2$, $\hat{g}=ds_{d-1}^2$, and $\check{g}$ is the Fubini-Study metric.
+As observed, the underlining Riemannian submersions $\pi:(S^{dn-1},g)\rightarrow(\mathbf{P}^{n-1},\check{g})$ have totally geodesic fibers, and the metrics of the total space, base, and fiber are all Einstein.
+The Einstein constants of the Fubini-Study metrics are recorded in Proposition \ref{einstein}, and the Einstein constant for $(S^k,ds_k^2)$ is $(k-1)$.
 In this situation we have the following values.